 Wednesbury Museum and Art Gallery

 Wednesbury Museum is Sandwell's Museum and Art Gallery.
-It is a purpose built Victorian Art Gallery, housing collections which include fine art paintings, applied art, old toys as well as one of the world's largest collections of Ruskin pottery.
+It is a purpose built Victorian museum, housing collections which include fine art paintings, old toys , one of the world's largest collections of Ruskin pottery and our Nostalgia Rooms showcasing everyday objects from the 60s and 70s.
+There is also a changing programme of temporary exhibitions and activities to run alongside them as well as a lively programme of events for all ages and school holiday activities.

 It is free to visit the Museum and Art Gallery in Wednesbury.
 We have a platform lift to the first floor.